rssteachingstats/ukcots/content/home.md

-## UKCOTS 25 - Save the Date!
+## UKCOTS 25 - Key Dates

 We are delighted to announce that the next UKCOTS will take place at the [University of Glasgow](https://www.gla.ac.uk/)  on the 24th and 25th of June 2025.

-More details will be announced in due course.
+Below is a timeline of deadlines and other dates prior to the conference:

+* Call for abstracts: 2nd December
+* Closing date for abstracts: 7th February
+* Reply to all those proposing abstracts: 20th March
+* Registration opens: 20th March
+* Registration closes: 5th June

 ## Keep in touch